Boro'line Maidstone: Maidstone Borough Council Transport

 In 1974, Maidstone Corporation became Maidstone Borough Council Transport, following reorganisation of local government which extended the council's reach into Maidstone.
 This coincided with the retirement of the general manager of the organisation, leading to a policy shift to replace the fully double deck fleet inherited from Maidstone Corporation with lightweight single deckers.

 In 1976 the network was revised following the opening of the Stoneborough Centre Bus Station.
 In 1977, conversion to one man operation was completed as double deck bus operation ceased.
-In 1978 route numbers were introduced to the expanding network, co-ordinated with Maidstone & District (M&D).
+In 1978 route numbers were introduced to the expanding network, co-ordinated with Maidstone & District.

 Maidstone Area Bus Services

-On 9 August 1981, Maidstone Borough Council services were integrated with that of M&D under the banner "Maidstone Area Bus Services", with a yellow on black hop barn motif.
+On 9 August 1981, Maidstone Borough Council services were integrated with that of Maidstone & District under the banner "Maidstone Area Bus Services", with a yellow on black hop barn motif.
 This was as a result of one of the National Bus Company's Market Analysis Projects (MAP).
 The MAP analysis resulted in the major alteration of services, seeing some swapping and diversion of routes and the extension of Maidstone Borough routes outside the borough to southern villages.
-This also saw closure of M&D's Maidstone depot in Knightrider Street.
+This also saw closure of Maidstone & District's Maidstone depot in Knightrider Street.

 Deregulation and London expansion

-On 26 October 1986, to fulfill a requirement of the Transport Act 1985, Maidstone Borough Council's bus services divested into arm's length, but council-owned, company Maidstone Borough Transport (Holdings) Limited and other subsidiaries trading under the Best Impressions-inspired Boro'line Maidstone branding with a new yellow/blue livery.
+On 26 October 1986, to fulfil a requirement of the Transport Act 1985, Maidstone Borough Council's bus services divested into arm's length, but council-owned, company Maidstone Borough Transport (Holdings) Limited and other subsidiaries trading under the Best Impressions-inspired Boro'line Maidstone branding with a new yellow/blue livery.

 Boro'line was launched on 27 October 1986 with a guest appearance from Inspector Blakey from On the Buses.

 The co-ordinated Maidstone Area Bus Services arrangement was terminated, as the same Transport Act 1985 outlawed such arrangements, with bus operators being forced to compete with each other in the new deregulated environment.
 Thus National Bus Company's East Kent and Maidstone & District subsidiaries and Boro'line, along with local private operators such as Nu-Venture and Farleigh Coaches who started local bus operations, ended up as competitors.

 Maidstone & District was sold in a management buyout on 7 November 1986.

 Meanwhile, seeking expansion, Boro'line saw that opportunities lay mainly outside the traditional operating area.
-Thus, as well as moving on a large scale into coach operation, Boro'line was from 16 January 1988 an early participant in the new London Regional Transport route tendering post-deregulation system (see article Boro'line London).
+Thus, as well as moving on a large scale into coach operation, Boro'line was, from 16 January 1988, an early participant in the new London Regional Transport route tendering post-deregulation system, running operations under the Boro'line London brand.